 Private transfer from Punta Cana Airport to your resort

 In case you don’t have a transfer included in your package, you can easily book one on the internet.
-The easiest and most convenient way to get from Punta Cana Airport to your resort is by booking a private shuttle, as you leave right when you arrive, don’t have to wait for other people and receive a personalized service.
+The easiest and most convenient way to get from Punta Cana Airport to your all-inclusive resort is by booking a private airport shuttle, as you leave right when you arrive, don’t have to wait for other people and receive a personalized service.
 By leaving without waiting for other passengers, you also arrive at the resort before others which might result in a smoother and quicker check-in.

 Shared transfer from Punta Cana Airport to your resort

-On the other hand, these shared airport transfers are usually quicker and with fewer stops then the transfers included in the holiday packages from the big tour operators as they are operated in small vans compared to big coaches of Apple Vacations, Sunwing Travel & Co.
+On the other hand, these shared airport transfers are usually quicker and with fewer stops than the transfers included in the holiday packages from the big tour operators as they are operated in small vans compared to big coaches of Apple Vacations, Sunwing Travel & Co.

 For bookings, please consult one of the following operators.
 I have made good experiences with those shared shuttles and was lucky enough to get my private transfer twice because there were no other bookings, even I have only paid for a shared one.